akbarali2/akbarali2/README.md

 ### Hi, my name is Akbarali Agharia 👋
 Welcome to my profile.
-Here is a brief description of my academic career and the projects that I've done to gain experience in the Data Visualization and Analysis field.
+Here is a brief description of my academic career and the projects that I've completed to gain experience in the Data Visualization and Analysis field.
 ### Education

 >**Masters in Industrial Engineering, Concordia Universiy**